1.2 Risks of data loss

 LabCorp, BioReference and Opko Health were other medical companies that used the services of AMCA.
 AMCA filed for bankruptcy but the financial impact on the medical companies that used AMCA services is not yet clear.

 The risk of data loss cannot be completely eliminated, but it can be minimised.
-In 2019, Verizon reported that 34% of breaches involved people inside the business, and 15% of all breaches were the result of misuse by authorised users.
-However, errors were the cause of 21% of all breaches.
+A survey conducted by Cybersecurity Insiders found that 68% of organisations confirm insider attacks are becoming more frequent, of which 63% think that privileged IT users are the biggest insider threat (Cybersecurity Insiders, 2020) In 2019, Verizon reported that 34% of breaches involved people inside the business, and 15% of all breaches were the result of misuse by authorised users.
+However, errors were the cause of 21% of all breaches (Verizon, 2019).

 A significant number of security threats are caused inadvertently by employees who are unaware of the risks of their actions, such as copying data to external devices or websites, opening infected emails, clicking malicious links, installing software and so on.
 Better staff training could reduce the risk of accidental data loss.